Knowledge Platform Governance Overview

 The AMP PD Data Access Committee will include 1 NIH representative, 1 representative from the AMP PD Data Use Policies working group and 1 non-NIH AMP PD partner representative.
-Any data access requests that cannot be resolved within 48 hours will be sent to the AMP PD DUP WG for resolution.
+Any data access requests that cannot be resolved within 2 business days will be sent to the AMP PD DUP WG for resolution.

 The expectation of AMP PD Steering Committee is that AMP PD de-identified data would be made available to the general scientific community within a very short timeframe.

 Therefore, we recommend full, open access of all de-identified AMP PD imaging, clinical and biomarker data to individuals who register through the AMP PD Knowledge Platform and agree to the conditions in the “AMP PD Data Use Agreement” and who undergo screening by the AMP PD Data Access Committee and who agree to follow security best practices, such as enabling 2-factor authentication for the account used to access AMP PD data.

 A web-based, semi-automated Data Sharing Application and Tracking system will be instituted to manage the data requests.
 Users will complete a web-based application form and a Data Use Agreement.
 When the application is received, the prospective user will be required to verify contact information through 2 factor authentication prior to data access approval.
 Once approved, the applicant will be given permission to access the data through the AMP PD Knowledge Platform.